exetermcr/exetermcr.github.io/freshers-guide.markdown

 The cost will differ depending on the tariff, and what rail cards you have.
 Peak time is very expensive (early mornings and late afternoons), but a standard off-peak ticket will cost a little over £20.
-To get from the railway station to Exeter House, either take a Number 5 bus (and change onto a Number 3 at Queen’s Lane stop on the High Street), or a taxi (a taxi will cost about £10, and taxis are always available at the railway station).
+To get from the railway station to Exeter House, either take a Number 3 bus (the stop closet to Exeter House is outside the Magdalen Arms pub), or a taxi (a taxi will cost about £10, and taxis are always available at the railway station).
 From 30 September, the Number 3 bus is being extended to start at the Oxford Railway Station, so there will be a direct bus from Exeter House